LoneKP/LoneKP/content/blog/brainstormers-around-the-world.md

 date: 2021-011-06T11:34:52+02:00
 draft: false
 ---
-Reviews, video tutorials and articles about Brainstormer are popping up.
+Reviews, video tutorials and articles about [Brainstormer](https://www.brainstormer.online/) are popping up.

 &nbsp;

-It makes me very happy to see people having productive brainstorming session and appreciating Brainstormer's ease of use all around the world!
+It makes me very happy to see people having productive brainstorming session all around the world!

 &nbsp;